tud-acs/lab2-ci/README.md

 ![Nsight systems](https://github.com/acstud/lab2/raw/master/images/nsight_sys.png "Example Nsight systems result")

+## Use Github CI to benchmark your code

-## How do I use `nvprof` to profile my application?
+## How do I use `nvprof` to profile my application (`nvprof` is deprecated) ?

 For students who do not want to install `Nsight-system` on their computers, you can try an obsolete tool called `nvprof`.
 Just put `nvprof` in front of your application command.

-Example:
+Install nvprof: `sudo apt install nvidia-profiler`

-`nvprof ./imgproc-benchmark -a ../images/42.png`
+Example: `nvprof ./imgproc-benchmark -a ../images/42.png`

 ## I don't like looking at `nvprof` output on the command line.
-Is there a GUI?
+Is there a GUI ?

 Yes.
 It's called the NVIDIA Visual Profiler, or `nvvp` on the command line.
 If you install the toolkit on your laptop, you can use this GUI to visualize the